Becoming a Pastor/Deacon

 Candidates should be in touch with the synod or the candidacy committee at least once per year.

-One of the practices that candidacy committees have found useful for facilitating annual contact and building relationships between the committee and candidates is a developmental interview with the candidate and members of the committee (Candidacy Manual 2021, p.
-56).
+One of the practices that candidacy committees have found useful for facilitating annual contact and building relationships between the committee and candidates is a developmental interview with the candidate and members of the committee (Candidacy Manual 2023).

-Developmental interviews are usually opportunities for checking in with the candidate to make sure candidacy is progressing smoothly and the candidate is following up on any recommendations made by the committee during the previous interview (a previous developmental interview or entrance or endorsement interviews).
+Developmental interviews are usually opportunities for checking in with the candidate to make sure candidacy is progressing smoothly and the candidate is following up on any recommendations made by the committee during the previous interview.
 Sometimes the interviews are held to solve a particular problem.
-On occasion, a developmental interview is scheduled when a serious or urgent situation involving, for example, conflict or inappropriate behavior has come to the committee’s attention.
+The committee tries to have a developmental interview with every candidate during their process.

 Official Action Affirming A Candidate's Demonstration of Appropriate Gifts & Characteristics for Ministry